MIGRATION ON THE UP! 🙏

 GREEN LINE MANDATES

 International organisations in the past have accused the Republic of Cyprus of failing to uphold international law by denying some of the people crossing from the occupied north access to asylum procedures.
-These accusations have emerged amid claims that Cypriot authorities have previously pushed some of these asylum seekers back to the buffer zone.
+These accusations have emerged amid claims that Cypriot authorities have previously pushed some of these asylum seekers back into the buffer zone.
 Some of these migrants are actively seeking to sue the government over alleged pushbacks, but Cypriot authorities maintain that they have acted within the law.
-They cite that green line regulations mandate that the area is a ceasefire buffer zone, which they are obligated to monitor and that it is not an international border or a recognised boundary.
-Cypriot authorities also maintain that these people originate from Turkey, which is considered a safe country and that it is obliged to provide access to asylum procedures to migrants within its territory under its international legal obligations and agreements that it has with the European Union.
+They cite that green line regulations mandate that the area is a ceasefire buffer zone, which they are obligated to monitor.
+Thids means that the green line is not an international border or a recognised boundary.
+Cypriot authorities also maintain that these people originate from Turkey, which is considered a safe country that is obliged to provide access to asylum seekers under its international legal obligations and agreements that it has with the European Union.

 A RECENT CRACKDOWN